Unique-Eunice/Amazon_Data_Analysis--Case-study/README.md

 ### Limitations

 I had to replace some missing values with assumed values and i also had to remove some data that would have affected the accuracy of my analysis.
-There are might still be a few outliers, However, there is a linear relationship dicount price and rating count.
+There might still be a few outliers, However, there is a linear relationship between discount price and rating count.

 ### References
 1. Incubator hub